 Legend

-Figure 1: Design (??).
-Dear Anne, could you please check it and add a legend?
+Figure 1:

+A, schematic representation of the treatment of sulforaphane (SFN) and exposure in female SKH-1 hairless mice.

+B, The effects of UV-irradiation and topical application of SFN.
+The tumor incidence (%) of each group was calculated from the number of mice without tumor growth over the number of mice examined.

 Figure 2: Distribution of CpG clusters by cluster size and location within the genome.
 Majority of the clusters consists of 3 to 7 CpGs and located in the distal intergenic and promoter regions of the genes.